appieasahbie/sei/README..md

  # Migrate your validator to another machine

-### 1. Run a new full node on a new server and backup (priv_validator_key.json from the old machine
-seed phrase of your wallet )
+### 1. Run a new full node on a new server and backup (priv_validator_key.json from the old machineseed phrase of your wallet )

  To setup full node you can follow my guide [sei node setup for testnet]()